Deutsche Bank Aktiengesellschaft Increases FactSet Research Systems (NYSE:FDS) Price Target to $468.00

-FactSet Research Systems (NYSE:FDS – Get Rating) had its target price hoisted by analysts at Deutsche Bank Aktiengesellschaft from $453.00 to $468.00 in a research note issued to investors on Wednesday, The Fly reports.
-The firm currently has a “hold” rating on the business services provider’s stock.
-Deutsche Bank Aktiengesellschaft’s target price would suggest a potential upside of 5.27% from the company’s previous close.
+FactSet Research Systems (NYSE:FDS – Get Rating) had its price objective hoisted by Deutsche Bank Aktiengesellschaft from $453.00 to $468.00 in a research report report published on Wednesday morning, The Fly reports.
+They currently have a hold rating on the business services provider’s stock.

-Several other research firms have also recently commented on FDS.
-UBS Group boosted their price target on shares of FactSet Research Systems from $432.00 to $454.00 and gave the company a “neutral” rating in a report on Monday, March 28th.
-StockNews.com upgraded shares of FactSet Research Systems from a “hold” rating to a “buy” rating in a report on Friday, March 25th.
-Northcoast Research upgraded shares of FactSet Research Systems from a “sell” rating to a “neutral” rating in a report on Tuesday, December 14th.
-Morgan Stanley lowered their price target on shares of FactSet Research Systems from $351.00 to $346.00 and set an “underweight” rating on the stock in a report on Friday, March 25th.
-Finally, Credit Suisse Group upped their price objective on shares of FactSet Research Systems from $395.00 to $475.00 and gave the stock a “neutral” rating in a report on Wednesday, December 22nd.
-Three research analysts have rated the stock with a sell rating, five have issued a hold rating and five have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $444.20.
+Other equities research analysts also recently issued research reports about the stock.
+Zacks Investment Research raised shares of FactSet Research Systems from a hold rating to a buy rating and set a $515.00 price target on the stock in a research note on Tuesday, December 28th.
+StockNews.com raised shares of FactSet Research Systems from a hold rating to a buy rating in a research note on Friday, March 25th.
+Stifel Nicolaus reaffirmed a buy rating and set a $432.00 price target on shares of FactSet Research Systems in a research note on Friday, March 25th.
+The Goldman Sachs Group lifted their price target on shares of FactSet Research Systems from $308.00 to $351.00 and gave the stock a sell rating in a research note on Wednesday, December 22nd.
+Finally, Northcoast Research raised shares of FactSet Research Systems from a sell rating to a neutral rating in a research note on Tuesday, December 14th.
+Three investment analysts have rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and an average target price of $444.20.

+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 17th.
+Investors of record on Monday, February 28th were given a dividend of $0.82 per share.
+This represents a $3.28 dividend on an annualized basis and a dividend yield of 0.74%.
+The ex-dividend date of this dividend was Friday, February 25th.
+FactSet Research Systems’s dividend payout ratio is presently 30.15%.

-In other FactSet Research Systems news, Director Laurie Siegel sold 1,286 shares of the company’s stock in a transaction dated Wednesday, April 6th.
-The shares were sold at an average price of $440.00, for a total transaction of $565,840.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Frederick Philip Snow sold 2,500 shares of the company’s stock in a transaction dated Friday, April 1st.
-The shares were sold at an average price of $435.37, for a total transaction of $1,088,425.00.
+In other FactSet Research Systems news, insider Gene D. Fernandez sold 16,517 shares of the business’s stock in a transaction dated Thursday, April 7th.
+The shares were sold at an average price of $442.99, for a total transaction of $7,316,865.83.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Joseph Zimmel sold 1,207 shares of the business’s stock in a transaction dated Friday, April 8th.
+The shares were sold at an average price of $443.11, for a total transaction of $534,833.77.
 The disclosure for this sale can be found here.
-Insiders have sold 8,786 shares of company stock valued at $3,724,490 over the last 90 days.
-Corporate insiders own 0.83% of the company’s stock.
+In the last ninety days, insiders have sold 26,510 shares of company stock valued at $11,576,190.
+Insiders own 0.83% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-LPL Financial LLC raised its position in shares of FactSet Research Systems by 20.7% during the third quarter.
-LPL Financial LLC now owns 24,724 shares of the business services provider’s stock valued at $9,760,000 after buying an additional 4,234 shares during the last quarter.
-National Bank of Canada FI acquired a new position in shares of FactSet Research Systems during the fourth quarter valued at about $6,770,000.
-Trexquant Investment LP acquired a new position in shares of FactSet Research Systems during the third quarter valued at about $1,950,000.
-Versor Investments LP acquired a new position in shares of FactSet Research Systems during the third quarter valued at about $201,000.
-Finally, Vestmark Advisory Solutions Inc. raised its position in FactSet Research Systems by 0.9% in the fourth quarter.
-Vestmark Advisory Solutions Inc. now owns 6,357 shares of the business services provider’s stock worth $3,090,000 after purchasing an additional 55 shares in the last quarter.
-88.43% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the business.
+Dixon Hughes Goodman Wealth Advisors LLC acquired a new position in FactSet Research Systems during the 4th quarter valued at about $25,000.
+JNBA Financial Advisors acquired a new position in FactSet Research Systems during the 3rd quarter valued at about $28,000.
+Salem Investment Counselors Inc. boosted its stake in FactSet Research Systems by 81.3% during the 4th quarter.
+Salem Investment Counselors Inc. now owns 58 shares of the business services provider’s stock valued at $28,000 after purchasing an additional 26 shares during the period.
+Baillie Gifford & Co. acquired a new position in FactSet Research Systems during the 4th quarter valued at about $30,000.
+Finally, Allworth Financial LP acquired a new position in FactSet Research Systems during the 3rd quarter valued at about $31,000.
+88.43% of the stock is owned by hedge funds and other institutional investors.

 FactSet Research Systems Company Profile (Get Rating)